 This post contains affiliate links.
 If you were to make a purchase through one, I would receive a small commission.
 For more information about the affiliate programs The Speckled Palate participates in, please refer to my disclosure page.

 My daughter and I were down and out for most of last week with the plague.
 AKA a double ear infection for her (made super fun because her original antibiotics did not work and gave her a rash) and an upper respiratory infection for me.

 It was kiiiiiind of miserable.

 Also, if you have a kid and you’ve been sick when your kid has been sick, you know how it goes… and basically, our entire week was shot.

 Last week, Lady Baby and I really needed some of this soup.

 Chicken Spaetzle Soup is classic chicken noodle soup made with thicker, homemade noodles.
 It’s comforting.
 It’s tasty.
 It’s perfect for a cold winter’s day… or perfect for a winter day that’s somehow in the 70’s if you’re feeling under the weather.

-My grandmother was German, and whenever I make spaeztle, these little German egg noodles, I think of her and our family, even though I have no recollection of her making spaeztle for me.
+My grandmother was German.
+Whenever I make these little German egg noodles, I think of her, even though I have no recollection of her making spaeztle for me.